sheffield-civil-rise/abc-demonstrator/README.md

-# Photogrammetry E110A
+# UFO Demonstrator

-This repository holds the code which I worked on for a photogrammetry project in room E110A at the University of Sheffield.
+This repository holds the code for the **Demonstrator**, a prototype for various functionalities in the WP17 project.

 ## Installation